ScenicFramework/scenic/guides/overview_general.md

 If you are new to Scenic, you should read and follow the exercise in [Getting Started](getting_started.html).

-If you want to dig deeper into the lifecycle of a Scene, then read the [Scene Overview](overview_scene.html).
+If you want to dig deeper into the structure of a Scene, then read the [Scene Overview](overview_scene.html).